-The combined prisons were given an inspection in early summer 2013, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The combined prisons were given an inspection in June 2021, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - Inspection report (4 MB), Report on an unannounced inspection of HMP Usk and HMP and YOI Prescoed by HM Chief Inspector of Prisons (14-25 June 2021)